peytondmurray/CV/peyton_murray_cv.typ

     - Developed 3D voronoi tessellation and performance improvements for an
       #link("https://github.com/mumax/3", "open-source magnetics simulation engine")
       using Go and CUDA C.
-    - Scaled simulations by automating simulation configuration and parallelizing across a #link("https://www.csc.fi", "GPU cluster") using SLURM.
+    - Scaled simulations by automating configuration and parallelizing across a
+      #link("https://www.csc.fi", "GPU cluster") using SLURM.
   ],
   [],
   [